Young, Mulcahy lead Rutgers in 94-69 romp over Caldwell

+“I’m not worried about the postseason,” Pikiell said.
+“I’m worried about winning games coming back from Christmas and we play in the best league in the country and we play the best schedule in that league.”

-Rutgers (10-3, 1-1 Big Ten) jumped to an early lead, but Caldwell’s Anthony Cooper hit a 3-pointer on the right wing on a fast break to make it 9-8 with 15:43 left, forcing Rutgers to call atimeout.
+Rutgers (10-3, 1-1 Big Ten) jumped to an early lead, but Caldwell’s Anthony Cooper hit a jumper on the right wing on a fast break to make it 9-8 with 15:43 left, forcing Rutgers to call a timeout.
 The Scarlet Knights went on a 15-0 run after talking things over before taking a 42-23 halftime lead in the wire-to-wire victory.

 Mulchay – who also had five rebounds and five assists – missed his first shot four minutes into the second half, on a pull-up jumper in the paint.
 Young missed his first shot three minutes later on a jumper.